-a.
-Investment holdings

-The investment holdings segment deals in the acquisition and sale of financial instruments.

-b.
-Remittance services
+- a.
+Investment holdings The investment holdings segment deals in the acquisition and sale of financial instruments. - b.
+Remittance services c.
+Mutual fund management

 The remittance services segment provides the infrastructure and services as the largest direct agent for money transfer of Overseas Filipino Workers.
 Beyond the remittance business, this segment facilitates the fulfillment of e-commerce transactions and serves as a payment platform for any Business to Business (B2B) or Business to Customers (B2C) initiative.